The Witch-Hunt that blighted the European landscape for more than 200 years was a general but nonetheless clearly defined historical development.

 Even a woman’s menstrual blood was considered harmful and toxic like a poison, a view as old as history itself with even Aristotle remarking that a mere glance from a menstruating woman could tarnish any mirror.

-Kramer and Sprenger took these commonly held prejudices and formalised them in a text of persecution considered the most misogynistic in history, and lethally so.
+Kramer and Sprenger took these commonly held prejudices and formalised them in a text of persecution considered one of the most misogynistic in history, and lethally so.

 Women were feebler than men they wrote, both in mind and body, and that sexually insatiable and carnal by nature they were prey to the seduction of Satan, just as their forebear Eve had been to temptation in the Garden of Eden.